violetguos/academic-kickstart/content/home/posts.md

 weight = 40  # Order that this section will appear. date = 2016-04-20T00:00:00

-title = "Recent Posts"
+title = "Project Posts"
-subtitle = ""
+subtitle = "Detailed description of my projects"

 # Number of recent posts to list.
 count = 5